immersive-web/administrivia/meetings/2025/2025-10-21-Immersive_Web_Community_Group_Teleconference-agenda.md

 * [administrivia#223 Raise Safari Backdrop Explainer](https://github.com/immersive-web/administrivia/issues/223) - AdaRoseCannon
 > Raising this to the groups attention and to answer questions

+* Updating ImmersiveWeb.dev to include <model> - what would people like to see

 ### Immersive Web Community Group Teleconference - 2025-10-21

 <table>